tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 ```

-A new `DataAdapter` is also needed to make sure the training API knows a dataset factory is a supported path:
+A new `DataAdapter` is also needed to make sure the training API knows a `callable`, or a dataset factory is a supported path:

 ```